 An investment in the Offer Shares involves a number of risks.
 The price of securities can and does fluctuate, and any individual security is likely to experience upward or downward movements and may even become valueless.
 There is an inherent risk that losses may be incurred rather than profits made as a result of buying and selling securities.
 Past performance is not indicative of future performance and results, and there may be a large difference between the buying price and the selling price of the Offer Shares.

+Investors deal in a range of investments, each of which may carry a different level of risk.
 Investors should carefully consider all the information contained in this Prospectus, including the risk factors described below, before deciding to invest in the Offer Shares.
-The occurrence of any of the following events, or other events not currently anticipated, could have a material adverse effect on the Company's business, financial condition and results of operations and cause the market price of the Offer Shares to decline.
-All or part of an investment in the Offer Shares could be lost.
+The occurrence of any of the following events, or other events not currently anticipated, could have a material adverse effect on the Company's business, financial condition and results of operations and cause the market price of the Offer Shares to decline or may cause investors to lose all or part of their investment in the Offer Shares.

-The means by which the Company intends to address the risk factors discussed herein are principally presented under the captions "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Industry," and "Board of Directors and Senior Management - Corporate Governance" of this Prospectus.
 This risk factor discussion does not purport to disclose all of the risks and other significant aspects of investing in the Offer Shares.
 Investors should undertake independent research and study the trading of securities before commencing any trading activity.
-Investors should seek professional advice regarding any aspect of the securities such as the nature of risks involved in the trading of securities, and specifically those of high-risk securities.
+Investors should seek professional advice if he or she is uncertain of, or has not understood, any aspect of the Offer or the nature of risks involved in the trading of securities, and specifically those of high-risk securities.
 Investors may request publicly available information on the Common Shares and the Company from the SEC.